Selected Osho quotes and guidance on representing Osho and carrying on his work

 “Fully aware of his limited remaining time, Osho worked intensely and totally in those final nine months to create the platform for the continued expansion of his work.
 This is when the complete vision for the Commune, as it is now, was laid out – the maroon robes, the White Robe Brotherhood, the meditation intensives, the meditative therapies to be conducted in his Samadhi, the Multiversity, and the unique black pyramid buildings with blue glass.
 He outlined his plans for the Commune to expand and become a meditation resort, plus plans for the international expansion of his work.
 He also changed his name to just ‘Osho’ in this period.”

 “24 karat” and “not knowing better”

 When Osho first set up the Inner Circle, they created the “Listening Ear” in the Resort in Pune.
 This was a time, 11:00 – 11:30 each morning, when a member of the Inner Circle would sit in the front office in Krishna House and anybody could go in and express any concern, or give feedback.
 What an excellent idea!
 Or that’s what I thought, anyway.

 But when Osho heard he said “No, stop this at once.”
-He didn’t want the search for godliness run according to the dreams, reactive emotions, and “Well, what **I** think is …” of the un-enlightened mind.
+He didn’t want the search for godliness run according to the dreams and reactive emotions of the un-enlightened mind.

 24 karat means Osho and no-one but Osho